imablanco/VerticalPageIndicator/README.md

 ```

-In order to use VerticalPageIndicator correctly, you should call
+In order to use VerticalPageIndicator, you should call
 ```java
   setVerticalViewPager(VerticalViewPager pager);
 ```
-after settign the VerticalViewPager adapter;
+after settign the VerticalViewPager's adapter;

 #Examples